Blendify/blender-manual/trunk/blender_docs/manual/game_engine/logic/actuators/visibility.rst

 Visible
    Toggle checkbox to toggle visibility
 Occlusion
    Toggle checkbox to toggle occlusion.
-Must be initialised from the Physics tab.
+Must be initialized from the *Physics* tab.
 Children
    Toggle checkbox to toggle recursive setting - will set visibility / occlusion state to all child objects, children of children (recursively)